DhruvJari07/AI-text-detection-web-app/README.md

 # Target Audience:
 Educators and Academic Institutions: Teachers, professors, and educational institutions can utilize the app to verify the authenticity of student submissions, ensuring compliance with academic integrity policies and detecting instances of plagiarism or unauthorized AI-generated content.
 Editors: Writers, journalists, and editors can leverage the app to verify the authenticity of text before publication, ensuring that the content aligns with ethical standards and guidelines.

+# Model's used:
+There are two models trained to achieve this task.
+First model was trained using ensemble model of traditional ML algorithms such as RandomForestClassifier, Linear SVC, Naive Bayes etc. For other model, deep learning model (BERT) was used to fine-tune this pretrained model.